 Some businesses have as their main purpose the fulfillment of social or environmental goals, as opposed to a business that tries to achieve its financial goals while minimizing any negative impact on society or the environment.
 These businesses are called Social Enterprises.
 Recycle IT is a social enterprise.

 Source: The University of Edinburgh.

 What CSR means to Recycle IT

 Recycle IT endeavor to be good social and business citizens in practical terms.
 For CSR to be adopted within Recycle IT the concept needed to be easily understood, attainable and sustainable.

-The staff team needed to know what CSR really meant and how it could be achieved in our organisation.
+The staff team needed to know what CSR really meant and how it could be achieved in our organization.
 It was vital that CSR goals were easy to adopt and applicable every working day.

 It is essential for our social enterprise to bring real and tangible CSR value to the working life of Recycle IT.
 We keep recyclers informed about our services, updated on how to recycle and educated on our overall mission.
 We are aware of the different capabilities, capacity, competence, and resources of individuals and organizations and offer recycling solutions to address these.

 What we endeavour to do!